Coordinated compute for classical infrastructure at production scale.

 Inside the AO Engine

-From raw hardware to symbolic fabric.
+From raw hardware to coordinated execution.

 Model